chavezed/CMPS181-SP19/Project-2/codebase/readme.txt

 - Modify the "CODEROOT" variable in makefile.inc to point to the root of your code base if necessary.

-- Copy your own implementation of RBF component to folder "rbf"
+- Copy your own implementation of RBF component to folder "rbf", if you want to.

 - Implement the Relation Manager (RM):